Ármin Vámbéry: Early life

-By the age of sixteen, he had a good knowledge of Hungarian, Hebrew, Latin, French, and German.
-He was also rapidly acquiring English, the Scandinavian languages, Russian, Serbian, and naturally other Slavic languages.
+By the age of 16, he had a good knowledge of Hungarian, Hebrew, Latin, French, and German.
+He was also rapidly acquiring English, the Scandinavian languages, Russian, Serbian, and other Slavic languages.

-In 1846, he went to Bratislava, where he remained three years.
+In 1846, he went to Pozsony (now Bratislava), where he remained for three years.
 Later he studied in Vienna, Kecskemét, and Budapest.

 Diplomatic work

 Theodor Herzl enlisted Vámbéry to consult on diplomatic work in the Ottoman Empire (despite Herzl's reputation for working alone).
 Vámbéry was a professor of Oriental languages at the University of Budapest.
 Herzl said of Vámbéry:

 [He] doesn't know whether he is more Turk than Englishman, writes books in German, speaks twelve languages with equal mastery and has professed five religions, in two of which he has served as a priest...He told me 1001 tales of the Orient, of his intimacy with the sultan, etc. He immediately trusted me completely and told me, under oath of secrecy, that he was a secret agent of Turkey and of England.